 Packaging That Reflects Brand Values

 Modern customers care about what a brand believes in.
 They often support companies that share their values.
 These values may be displayed through packaging.
-There are many companies that currently use sustainable packaging as their main form of packaging.
-This is often done through recyclable materials or by not having extra packaging.
+Many companies currently use sustainable packaging as their primary packaging.
+This is often done by using recyclable materials or by avoiding extra packaging.

 Sometimes companies use custom printed boxes to share a short message about their brand story, values, or what their company truly stands for.
 Packaging that presents its content through truthful and responsible methods creates a better connection with customers.